chenwilliam77/EconFixedPointPDEs.jl/README.md

 The key problem is that with jump diffusions the Hamilton-Jacobi-Bellman equation becomes an integro-differential equation.
 Li (2020) handles this problem with tempered fixed-point iteration.
 The method, however, requires log utility for agents.
-To extend the method for more general preferences and models, I plan to use pseudo-transient continuation as the proposal method for the next guess of value functions in the tempered fixed-point iteration.
+To extend the method for more general preferences and models, I plan to use pseudo-transient relaxation as the proposal method for the next guess of value functions in the tempered fixed-point iteration.